Statcast

 Barrels: A batted ball with the perfect combination of exit velocity and launch angle, or the most high-value batted balls.
 (A barrel has a minimum Expected Batting Average of .500 and Expected Slugging Percentage of 1.500.)

 Catch Probability: The likelihood, in percent, that an outfielder will be able to make a catch on an individual batted ball.
-Catch Probability accounts for distance needed, time available, direction, and proximity to the wall, compared to how often the same opportunity is caught by Major League outfielders.
-This allows Statcast to get past the eye test and say "that ball gets caught 95 percent of the time," for example.
+Catch Probability accounts for the fielder's distance needed, time available to make the catch, direction and proximity to the wall, and compares each play to how often the same opportunity is caught by Major League outfielders.
+This allows Statcast to get past the eye test and say "that ball gets caught 25% of the time," for example.

-Outs Above Average (OAA): A range-based metric of skill that shows how many outs a player has saved over his peers.
+Outs Above Average (OAA): A range-based metric of defensive skill that shows how many outs a fielder has saved over his peers.
 Prior to 2020, OAA was an outfield-only metric.
-But it has been expanded to include infielders.
+But it has since been expanded to include infielders.
 OAA is calculated differently for outfielders and infielders.

 Sprint Speed: A measurement of a player's top running speed, expressed in "feet per second in a player's fastest one-second window."
-This can be delivered on individual plays or as a season average, found by finding all qualified runs (currently defined as anything two bases or more, excluding homers) and averaging the top half of those.
-In 2017, Buxton led the Majors with a Sprint Speed of 30.2 ft/sec, while the Major League average was 27 ft/sec.
+This can be delivered on individual plays or as a season average, found by taking all qualified runs (currently defined as anything two bases or more, excluding homers, plus home-to-first runs on "topped" or "weakly hit" ground balls) and averaging the top half of those.
+In 2023, Elly De La Cruz and Bobby Witt Jr. tied for the Major League lead with a 30.5 ft/sec Sprint Speed, while the MLB average is 27 ft/sec.

 Baseball Savant

 BaseballSavant.MLB.com is MLB.com's clearinghouse for Statcast data.
-That includes the Savant Illustrator tool for making custom graphics, pre-made leaderboards for top level metrics like Sprint Speed, Outs Above Average and Pop Time, as well as a powerful search tool that allows users to create their own custom queries.
+That includes the Savant Illustrator tool for making custom graphics, pre-made leaderboards for top-level metrics like Barrels, Sprint Speed, Outs Above Average and Pop Time, as well as a powerful Search tool that allows users to create their own custom queries.

-For example, a user could seek to find which batters hit the most opposite-field home runs in 2020.
-(The answer is DJ LeMahieu, with seven).
-They could look to see how the percentage of plays featuring an infield shift increased across MLB from 2017 to ‘20.
-And they could wonder which pitchers got the most swinging strikes on four-seam fastballs thrown in the strike zone and find that in 2020 it was Lance Lynn, with 70.
-There's a near-endless combination of questions that can be answered using Baseball Savant's public-facing search tool.
+For example, a user could seek to find which batters hit the most opposite-field home runs in 2023.
+(The answer is Julio Rodríguez, with 12).
+They could look to see how the frequency of MLB teams employing infield shifts changed from 2015 to 2022, the final season before MLB's rule changes limited the shift.
+And they could wonder which pitchers got the most swinging strikes on four-seam fastballs thrown in the strike zone and find that in 2023 it was Spencer Strider, with 208.
+There's a nearly endless combination of questions that can be answered using Baseball Savant's public-facing search tool.